ktorio/ktor-documentation/topics/docker.md

 ## Building and running the Docker image

-First step is to build the actual application (in this case using Gradle)
+First step is to build the actual application (in this case using Gradle):

 ```bash
 ./gradlew build